908 KAR 2:020. Personnel rules of local board.

 (a) The title of the position;

 (c) Requirements of training and experience necessary to qualify for the position; and

 (d) A brief description of additional skills or special knowledge desirable which the applicant should possess.

 (8) These documents shall be subject to state and federal examination.

 Section 2.
 Personnel Policies.
 Each district board shall maintain a set of personnel policies for the governance of all center staff.
-A copy of these policies shall be filed with the Cabinet for Human Resources together with revisions as they occur.
+A copy of these policies shall be filed with the Cabinet for Health and Family Services together with revisions as they occur.
 Personnel policies shall indicate compliance with appropriate federal and state laws and regulations and shall include the following areas of personnel administration:

 (1) Leave policies;